Diego Bubbio

-Paolo Diego Bubbio (born 18 May 1974) is an Italian philosopher and Associate Professor of Theoretical Philosophy at the University of Turin.
+Paolo Diego Bubbio (born 1974) is an Italian philosopher and associate professor of Theoretical Philosophy at the University of Turin.

 He holds the Italian National Scientific Habilitation as a Full Professor.
-Additionally, he is an Honorary Associate Professor at Western Sydney University.

 Bubbio is known for his proposal of “kenotic thought” and for his research on post-Kantian philosophy, philosophical hermeneutics, and the philosophy of religion (particularly the notion of sacrifice).
 He is the editor of the "Contemporary Studies in Idealism" book series for Lexington Books.

 Career

 Bubbio was born in Turin, Piedmont.
 He studied philosophy at the University of Turin, where he attended the lectures of Gianni Vattimo and graduated with a Laurea Magistrale in 1997, with a thesis on René Girard and the philosophy of religion.

 He then obtained a doctorate in philosophical hermeneutics from the University of Turin in 2003, with a dissertation on the notion of sacrifice in contemporary philosophy.

 After completing his PhD, Bubbio worked as assegnista di ricerca (contract researcher) and as a professore a contratto (adjunct professor) at the University of Turin.

 In 2003/2004, he was a Research Fellow at Heythrop College (University of London), where he met René Girard, with whom he had a correspondence since 1997.
-In 2006, he moved to Australia, where he worked at The University of Sydney, first as University of Sydney Postdoctoral Fellow (2006-2009) and then as an Australian Postdoctoral Fellow on an ARC-funded research project (with Paul Redding) on “The God of Hegel’s Post-Kantian Idealism” (2009-2012).
+In 2006, he moved to Australia, where he worked at The University of Sydney, first as University of Sydney Postdoctoral Fellow (2006–2009) and then as an Australian Postdoctoral Fellow on an ARC-funded research project (with Paul Redding) on “The God of Hegel’s Post-Kantian Idealism” (2009–2012).

 From 2009 to 2011, he co-directed (with Paul Redding) the “Religion and Post-Kantian Philosophy Research Cluster” at The University of Sydney.

-In 2011, Bubbio received an ARC Future Fellowship and joined Western Sydney University, first as a Senior Lecturer and later as an Associate Professor in philosophy.
-In 2022, he returned to Italy to assume the position of Associate Professor of Theoretical Philosophy at the University of Turin.
+In 2011, Bubbio received an ARC Future Fellowship and joined Western Sydney University, first as a Senior Lecturer and later as an associate professor in philosophy.
+In 2022, he returned to Italy to assume the position of associate professor of Theoretical Philosophy at the University of Turin.